-Two (-F: LAN1, LAN2) or Four (-LN4F Only: LAN1-LAN4) 1 Gigabit Ethernet ports are located on the I/O back panel.
-In addition, a dedicated IPMI LAN is located above the USB0/1 ports on the back panel.
-All of these ports accept RJ45 cables.
-Refer to the LED Indicator section for LAN LED information.
+Up to six LAN ports (LAN1-6) 1/10 Gigabit Ethernet ports are located on the I/O back panel.
+In addition to the LAN ports, a dedicated IPMI LAN is located above the USB0/1 ports on the back panel.
+Please refer to the LED Indicator section for LAN LED information.